CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 7. Through the function pythonCNNstriatalSegmentation, the main script executes a python script (orig_mod_NNEval.py) that uses previously trained network weights to generate segmentations for the input T1 image.
 The T1 image is padded and 2 dimensions on each side of the image are added to achieve a 5 dimensional object [1x256x256x192x1].
 The output of this python script is a .mat file, which contains 2 variables, out, which contains the raw segmentations, and mri, which contains the original image.
 After the python script returns the outputs, the out variable is squeezed.
 The .mat file generated from the the python script is: CNN_striatal_python_output_intermediate.mat.
 8. This .mat file is processed with the segmentation_postprocessing subfunction.
 Out has a size of 256x256x192x6, where 6 represents the segmentation layers, including 1 for background.
 In the first step, the padded elements are removed and out’s size changes to 234x234x156x6.
 Next, the cnn network produced probability distributions ranging from 0-1 are converted into discrete values (0 or 1).
 Then, instead of each voxel being assigned to a probability estimate based on the likelihood of being in each striatal layer, each voxel is only assigned to 1 striatal region using the max function.
 This avoids overlapping segmentations and ensures each striatal region is specific and based on voxels that exist in that region.
 The intermediate generated at the end of this step is: raw_StriatalCNNparcels.nii.
 9. The image containing the striatal segmentations is rotated 90 degrees in the direction opposite of that from step 2.
 The generated intermediate is: striatalCNN_unrotated_raw_StriatalCNNparcels.nii.
-10. The segmentations are resliced according to the resolution of the original T1 weighted MRI image input using 7th degree spline interpolation in SPM.
+10. a)The segmentations are resliced according to the resolution of the original T1 weighted MRI image input using 7th degree spline interpolation in SPM.
 The first final output, anatRes_templateSpace_striatalCNNparcels.nii, is generated.
+    b) Through the subfunction getseparatedROIs, the 5 whole-brain ROIs segmented in the anatRes_templateSpace_striatalCNNparcels.nii are separated and split between the left and right hemispheres to produce 10 hemispheric-specific ROIs, which are saved as separate NIfTI images: anat_left_prePU.nii,anat_right_RO1.nii,anat_left_preCA.nii,anat_right_RO2.nii, anat_left_postCA.nii,anat_right_RO3.nii,anat_left_postPU.nii,anat_right_postPU.nii, anat_left_VST.nii,anat_right_VST.nii.

+    This is achieved by having the product of step 10a set equal to zero for all values not equal to the integer representing the nth ROI in consideration.
+Since the product of 10a is an image where each voxel is either assigned to an integer representing each of the 5 ROIs (1-5) or not assigned to any ROI (0), each ROI can be separated as aforementioned.
+For each whole-brain ROI, the right and left hemispheric divisions of the ROI can be captured by setting the image to zero at indices that represent negative XYZ coordinates (as gathered by spm_read_vols) and positive XYZ coordinates, respectively.

-11. (Optional) If the user specifies a BOLD fMRI template image, thena n additional output image is generated so that the segmentations following step 9 are resliced according to the resolution of the BOLD image, using 7th degree spline interpolation.
-This second final output is BOLDRes_templateSpace_striatalCNNparcels.nii.
+11. (Optional)  a) If the user specifies a BOLD fMRI template image, then an additional output image is generated so that the segmentations following step 9 are resliced according to the resolution of the BOLD image, using 7th degree spline interpolation.
+This output is BOLDRes_templateSpace_striatalCNNparcels.nii.
+		b) Similar to step 10b, 10 ROIs are produced based on the segmentations in the BOLDRes_templateSpace_striatalCNNparcels.nii image.
+These are: bold_left_prePU.nii,bold_right_RO1.nii,bold_left_preCA.nii,bold_right_RO2.nii, bold_left_postCA.nii,bold_right_RO3.nii,bold_left_postPU.nii,bold_right_postPU.nii, bold_left_VST.nii,bold_right_VST.nii

 INPUTS: